 4.25.
-Drains in dry storage areas for fresh fuel assemblies should be properly maintained for the efficient removal of any water that enters, to avoid flooding of the storage area that might increase the risk of criticality.
+Drains in dry storage areas for fresh fuel assemblies should be properly maintained for the efficient removal of any water that enters to avoid flooding of the storage area, which might increase the risk of criticality.

 4.26.
-Fire risks are required to be minimized by preventing the accumulation of combustible material in the storage area: see para.
-7.85 of SSR-3 [1].
-Instructions for firefighting personnel and instructions for the use of firefighting equipment suitable for use on fires involving fuel assemblies should be readily available.
-Personnel are required to be trained in fire response so as to be in a state of preparedness: see para.
-7.85 (d) and (e) of SSR-3 [1].
-Approved procedures should be established to control the introduction of moderating material or oxidizers (e.g. water), or the introduction of diluting neutron absorbing media (e.g. borated water) into the fresh fuel storage area (this also applies to subcritical assemblies), so that sub-criticality will always be maintained, even if fire extinguishing materials are used.
-Further recommendations on fire safety are provided in IAEA Safety Standards Series No. NS-G-2.1, Fire Safety in the Operation of Nuclear Power Plants [18].
+Fire risks are required to be minimized by preventing the accumulation of combustible material in the storage area (see para.
+7.85 of SSR-3 [1]).
+Instructions for firefighting personnel and instructions on the use of firefighting equipment suitable for use on fires involving fuel assemblies should be readily available.
+Personnel are required to be trained in fire response so as to be in a state of preparedness (see para.
+7.85(d) and (e) of SSR-3 [1]).
+Approved procedures should be established to control the introduction of moderating material or oxidizers (e.g. water) or of diluting neutron absorbing media (e.g. borated water) into the fresh fuel storage area (this also applies to subcritical assemblies), so that subcriticality will always be maintained, even if fire extinguishing materials are used.
+Further recommendations on fire safety are provided in IAEA Safety Standards Series No. SSG-77, Protection Against Internal and External Hazards in the Operation of Nuclear Power Plants [19].